 What should we do if 8 weeks from the date our loan was funded only captures 3 pay cycles (bi-weekly)?

-In the most recent SBA guidance released May 15, 2020, the SBA outlined an “Alternative Payroll Covered Period” that allows Borrowers with a biweekly or more frequent payroll to begin the calculation of eligible payroll costs on the first day of their first pay period following their PPP Loan Disbursement Date.
+In the SBA guidance released May 15, 2020, the SBA outlined an “Alternative Payroll Covered Period” that allows Borrowers with a biweekly or more frequent payroll to begin the calculation of eligible payroll costs on the first day of their first pay period following their PPP Loan Disbursement Date.
 “For example, if the Borrower received its PPP loan proceeds on Monday, April 20, and the first day of its first pay period following its PPP loan disbursement is Sunday, April 26, the first day of the Alternative Payroll Covered Period is April 26 and the last day of the Alternative Payroll Covered Period is Saturday, June 20.”
 Borrowers using this method must apply the Alternative Payroll Covered Period throughout the application whenever there is reference to “the Covered Period or the Alternative Payroll Covered Period.”

 Can we squeeze a 5th pay cycle (bi-weekly) into the 8-week window and have that qualify for forgiveness?